On the nonintegrality of certain generalized binomial sums: Main results

 we finally achieve the following result with simpler conditions.

 \begin{corollary} Let $n, r \geq 1$ and $\ell \in \LS$.
 If $r \geq n$ or $n > r \geq \frac{1}{5} n$, then $\MS_{(r,n)}(\ell) \notin \ZZ$. \end{corollary}

-If one could remove the above restriction $r \geq \frac{1}{5} n$, then this would prove the existing conjecture of the non-integrality of $\MS_{(r,n)}(\ell)$ for $\ell = 2$ as well as for other small values.
+If one could remove the above restriction $r \geq \frac{1}{5} n$, then this would prove the existing conjecture of the nonintegrality of $\MS_{(r,n)}(\ell)$ for $\ell = 2$ as well as for other small values of $\ell$.
 We may raise the extended conjecture as follows.

 \begin{conjecture} If $n, r \geq 1$ and $\ell \in \LS$, then $\MS_{(r,n)}(\ell) \notin \ZZ$. \end{conjecture}

 We conclude with the following question.